ileeds/DEALit/README.md

 # README
-Please see (https://github.com/ileeds/DEALit/wiki "here") for information about OffCampus
+Please see https://github.com/ileeds/DEALit/wiki for information about OffCampus